NoXPhasma/protondb_faq/README.md

 - Fix #2: This is [@Alexander](https://github.com/Alexander88207) so far only noticed by gentoo itself and distros based on it.

-If you game on linux using steam and have a steam controller you may have noticed something interesting.
-The steam controller appears to be working, but doesn't work in games or get's not displayed under wine control.
+If you game on Linux using steam and have a steam controller you may have noticed something interesting.
+The steam controller appears to be working, but doesn't work in games or is not displayed under wine control.
 ```
 sudo groupadd steam
 sudo gedit /etc/udev/rules.d/99-steam-controller-perms.rules